We cannot open up the economies of the world until we control the pandemic.

 Strengthen the world and individual economies.

-Allow us time to solve some of Earth's problems, first that of the pandemic.
+Allow us time to solve some of Earth's problems, like climate, first that of the pandemic.

 Set up emergency provisions funds for subsequent problems.